xwiki-contrib/sandbox/xwiki-authentication-puma/README.txt

 = Troubleshoot =

+* if the project does not build make sure you provided the proper jar files in lib/ folder

 = IDEAS =

 * add support for servlet PUMA authentication (looks like PUMA is not only about portlet when i look at the api but i may be wrong)

 = TODO =

-* support mapping of more than string fields (images as profile photo for example, lists, etc...)
+* support mapping of more than string fields (images as profile photo, lists, etc...)